cognitedata/reveal/react-components/src/architecture/base/README.md

 - **ToolController**
   Holds the tools and all commands, the active tool and the previous tool.
-- It inherit from PointerEvents, which is a base class on the Reveal side.
-All virtual functions are implemented in the ToolControllers.
+- It inherit from `PointerEvents`, which is a base class on the Reveal side.
+All virtual functions are implemented in the `ToolControllers`.
-- It created a PointerEventsTarget, also on the reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
-The PointerEventsTarget will automatically call the    function onHover, onClick, onDoubleClick, onPointerDown, onPointerUp and onPointerDrag correctly.  - In addition it sets up some other events like onKey and onFocus.  - All event are routed to the active tool
+- It created a `PointerEventsTarget`, also on the Reveal side, that set up all the event listeners for the pointer (mouse or touch) handlers.
+The `PointerEventsTarget` will automatically call the functions `onHover`, `onClick`, `onDoubleClick`, `onPointerDown`, `onPointerUp` and `onPointerDrag` correctly.
+- In addition it sets up some other events like `onKey` and `onFocus`.
+- All event are routed to the active tool

 ### architecture/base/commands

 - **BaseCommand**: Base class for all tools and commands.
 There are basically user actions.
-It contains all necessary information to create and update a button in the user interface, but it doesn't need or use react.
+It contains all necessary information to create and update a button in the user interface, but it doesn't need or use React.
 The must important method to overide is invokeCore, which is called whewn the use press the button.A base commen can be checkable

 - **RenderTargetCommand** I wanted BaseCommand should be independent of any type of connection to the rest of the system.
-This class only brings in the commentect to the RevealRenderTarget
+This class only brings in the connection to the `RevealRenderTarget`.

 - **BaseTool** This is the base class for all the tools, which is used when doing user interaction in the viewer itself.
 It defined a lot of virtual methods for user interactions.
 This should be overridden for creating the logic specific for a tool.